 “Low-Carb, High-Fat.
 NOT Low-Carb, High-Protein”.

-We’ve all seen people in their active wear chowing down on plain Lean Chicken Breast and Broccoli.
+We’ve all seen people trying to lose fat and gain muscle, chowing down on lean chicken breast and broccoli.
 Don’t do that!

 The important thing is that unlike many modern low carb diets in which protein dominates, on a ketogenic diet fat should be the dominating macronutrient.

 Specifically, protein should be around 20% of your macros.
 Just enough to maintain lean mass and prevent cell degeneration.